myr-account/44-563-Sec-02-6-VueJs/README.md

 # 44-563-Sec-02--6-VueJs

 ## This is a README file for our VueJs project.

+What is Vue.js?
+Vue (pronounced /vjuː/, like view) is a progressive framework for building user interfaces.
+Unlike other monolithic frameworks, Vue is designed from the ground up to be incrementally adoptable.
+The core library is focused on the view layer only, and is easy to pick up and integrate with other libraries or existing projects.
+On the other hand, Vue is also perfectly capable of powering sophisticated Single-Page Applications when used in combination with modern tooling and supporting libraries.

+If you’d like to learn more about Vue before diving in, we created a video walking through the core principles and a sample project.

+If you are an experienced frontend developer and want to know how Vue compares to other libraries/frameworks, check out the Comparison with Other Frameworks.

 ## Readme edited by bharat reddy

 ## Hi All, Let's get started with VueJs - Yugandhar Mamidi